scikit-rt/scikit-rt/README.md

 #### Images

-For each imaging modalitiy subdirectory inside the study, a new class property will be created to contain a list of images of that modality, called `{modality}_scans`, where the modality is taken from the subdirectory name (note, this is always converted to lower case).
-E.g. if there were directories called `CT` and `MR`, the `Study` object would have properties `ct_scans` and `mr_scans` containing lists of `Image` objects.
+For each imaging modalitiy subdirectory inside the study, a new class property will be created to contain a list of images of that modality, called `{modality}_images`, where the modality is taken from the subdirectory name (note, this is always converted to lower case).
+E.g. if there were directories called `CT` and `MR`, the `Study` object would have properties `ct_images` and `mr_images` containing lists of `Image` objects.

 #### Structure sets